TimeMachine1994/081925-SvelteTweb/Old Docs01/production-deployment-checklist.md

 ### Database Migration (If Needed)
 - [ ] **Backup existing data** before any field migrations
 - [ ] Run migration script to update `createdByUserId` → `ownerUid` (if needed)
-- [ ] Verify all memorial documents have `ownerUid` field
+- [ ] Verify all event documents have `ownerUid` field
-- [ ] Test memorial access with new field structure
+- [ ] Test event access with new field structure

 ### Security Verification
 - [ ] Verify session cookies have `sameSite: 'lax'` in production